jjunior84/airflow_series/01_setting_up/README.md

 </span>
 </details>

-I will not get deep in all points of the file, but small overview and detail the most relevant parts
+I will not get deep in all points of the file, but small overview and detail the most relevant parts.

 #### Database services
 This part is responsible to up two database services:
- - Redis would be database in memory to support message broker services (using standard port).
+ - Redis would be a database in memory to support message broker services (using standard port).
- - Postgres would be the database responsible to store Airflow metadata information, we are already setting the database name, user and password (using standard port).
+ - Postgres would be the database responsible to store Airflow metadata information, we are already setting the database name, user, and password (using standard port).

 <span style="font-size:0.7em;">